 The program will not show up in the Start Menu as a program or in Settings as an default option for photos, but you will be able to choose it as an option to open files with.

-If you’d like to get in touch with me please use the comments, Twitter (you can tweet me and my DMs are open) or my contact form.
+If you’d like to contact me, please leave a comment, send me a tweet, or you can join my Discord server.
 I hope this article is useful to you.
-Please consider supporting my work: monthly on patreon, or by buying me a coffee with paypal, or ko-fi.
+Please consider supporting my work: monthly on Patreon, or by buying me a coffee with PayPal, or Ko-fi.